gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 The definition of this `addSimPointProbe()` function can be found under [src/cpu/simple/BaseAtomicSimpleCPU.py](https://github.com/gem5/gem5/blob/stable/src/cpu/simple/BaseAtomicSimpleCPU.py#L65).

-In this example, we set the `interval_length` as 1,000,000, which means that we define a region as 1,000,000 instruction executed (committed).
+In this example, we set the `interval_length` as 1,000,000, which means that we define a region as 1,000,000 instructions executed (committed).

 ---